 The foundation of the Notre Dame Sports Medicine Department falls under the direct supervision of several sports medicine physicians.
-This group now includes three university primary-care doctors - Notre Dame directors of sports medicine Dr. Jim Moriarity, Dr. Rich Jacobs and Dr. Becky Moskwinski - along with six orthorpaedic surgeons: Dr. Willard Yergler, Dr. David Bankoff, Dr. Fred Ferlic, Dr. Robert Clemency, Dr. Michael Yergler and Dr. Chris Balint.
+This group now includes three university primary-care doctors - Notre Dame directors of sports medicine Dr. Willard Yergler and Dr. Jim Moriarity, plus Dr. Rich Jacobs - along with six orthorpaedic surgeons: Dr. Becky Moskwinski, Dr. David Bankoff, Dr. Fred Ferlic, Dr. Robert Clemency, Dr. Michael Yergler and Dr. Chris Balint.
 A variety of medical consultants are available for specific needs, ranging from cardiology to dermatology, while the sports medicine department also is supplemented by 17 undergraduate student athletic trainers.

 Notre Dame student-athletes have access to three state-of-the-art sports medicine facilities, in addition to the 24-hour University Health Center.
 The original athletic training room is located in the Joyce Center and Notre Dame Stadium is home to the 3,300 square-foot athletic training room - while the newest sports area is located in the new Guglielmino Athletics Center.
-This sports medicine area opened in the fall of 2005 and encompasses more than 8,500 square-feet of cutting-edge sports medicine technology.
+This sports medicine area opened in the fall of 2005 and encompasses more than 8,500 square-feet of cuttingedge sports medicine technology.